 Specialty: Naksansa Temple has a history of more than 1300 years.
 Built originally during the Silla Period (59 BC – 935 AD), the temple has a history and calming environment worth visiting.

 Gyeongpo Beach | Gangneung-si, Gangwon-do

 Surrounded by Gyeongpo Lake and the ocean, Gyeongpo Beach provides tourists with fresh water and salt water playgrounds.
 Fishermen can enjoy ocean fishing while flower fanatics can view the surrounding pine forest and wild roses.

-Specialty: The Annual Summer Beach Festival and other various cultural events take place here late July every year.
-Traditional Korean sculptures and a birdlife observatory are situated at the lake side of the beach.
+Specialty: Originally, the Annual Summer Beach Festival and other various cultural events take place here in late July every year but due to COVID-19, these events have been postponed indefinitely.
+Also, traditional Korean sculptures and a birdlife observatory are situated at the lake side of the beach.